 - Test your substances with fentanyl test strips before using.
 These strips are provided for free by some harm reduction organizations.

 - Know how to recognize the signs and symptoms of an overdose and always have a naloxone kit on hand; naloxone is an antidote for opioid overdose.
 You may need more than one kit.
 To obtain this antidote, visit the page Find a Resource That Can Provide Naloxone .

 Drug Use and Contamination with Opioids

-Some drugs might be mixed or cut with opioids.
-If you use drugs, it is important to remain vigilant even if you are not using an opioid:
+- Some drugs may be mixed or cut with opioids.
+When using drugs, such as amphetamines, cocaine or MDMA (ecstasy), it is important to stay vigilant even if you are not using opioids.

-- At festivals, contact the festival organizers to find out if there is a harm reduction tent.
-In these tents, trained staff will answer your questions and give you fentanyl test strips and naloxone kits.
-If need be, make sure you find out where the medical tent is and, in the event of an overdose, don’t hesitate to ask for help.
+- If you are using drugs at a festival, ask the festival organizers if there is a harm reduction tent.
+In these tents, staff will answer your questions and give you naloxone kits and possibly fentanyl test strips.
+Make sure you find out where this tent or a medical tent is and, in the event of an overdose, don’t hesitate to ask for help.

 A person might be experiencing an opioid overdose if, after knowingly or unknowingly consuming the substance, they show the following signs and symptoms: